 Each pair is required to complete an ACBL Convention Card and submit it to the USBF Secretary or his or her designee for posting on the USBF website 2 weeks in advance of the Championship.
 Convention cards are linked to the pair's SSF on the USBF website.
 If a pair files the ACBL convention card late, or fails to file it, that pair's team will lose seating rights in one segment of play for every day the convention card is late.
+If a pair files an ACBL convention card that the USBF Tournament Systems Committee finds is inadequate, until the pair makes the convention card adequate, whenever the pair is playing, the opposing team has seating rights.

-3. Players Added Within 2 Weeks of the Start of the Championship
+3. Players Entered Within 2 Weeks of the Start of a Championship

-If one or two players are added to a team within two weeks of the start of a Championship, they will have four days to file a System Summary Form and ACBL Convention Card with no penalty.
+If a pair enters within two weeks of the start of a Championship, they will have four days to file a System Summary Form and ACBL Convention Card with no penalty.
 The penalty for filing after four days will be loss of seating rights in one segment of play for every day the SSF or Convention Card is late.